Passer au contenu

 Estelle Schorpp, computer music

-Dominic Thibault, sound creation
+Dominic Thibault, sound creation and computer music

 Caroline Traube, acoustics, psychoacoustics, digital musicology